pietrop/srtParserComposer/README.md

-# srt parser and composer
+# srt parser and composer to json and csv
 A couple of modules to parse and generate srt files.
 No external dependencies needed.

 ## Parser